leonsnill/geeo/README.md

 ### Getting started

 To become familiar with the module design and handling we have prepared short examples to instruct certain processing chains, visualize ouputs and request exports.
-You can find them in the folder `sandbox-examples`.
+You can find them in the folder [docs](docs).
+Here you also find the [documentation to the parameter file](docs/documentation.md).